-- 9. Each of the Plaintiffs named below has members-including REVUP members like Ruben Fernandez, Amy Litzsinger, and Laura Halvorson-who are qualified individuals with disabilities within the meaning of the ADA because they have physical and/or mental impairments that substantially limit one or more of their major life activities, including but not limited to "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and/or working."
-42 U.S.C. § 12102(2)(A). - 10.
-Each of the Plaintiffs named below has members-including REVUP members like Ruben Fernandez, Amy Litzsinger, and Laura Halvorson-who are qualified individuals with disabilities within the meaning of Section 504 because they have physical and/or mental impairments that substantially limit one or more of their major life activities, including, but not limited to "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and/or working."
+- 9. Each of the Plaintiffs named below has members who are qualified individuals with disabilities within the meaning of the ADA because they have physical and/or mental impairments that substantially limit one or more of their major life activities, including but not limited to "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and/or working."
+42 U.S.C. § 12102(1), (2); 45 C.F.R. § 1232.3(h). - 10.
+Each of the Plaintiffs named below has members who are qualified individuals with disabilities within the meaning of Section 504 because they have physical and/or mental impairments that substantially limit one or more of their major life activities, including, but not limited to "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and/or working."
 29 U.S.C. § 705(20)(B); 42 U.S.C. § 12102(A). - 11.
-Each of the Plaintiffs named below has members-including REVUP members like Ruben Fernandez, Amy Litzsinger, and Laura Halvorson-who are qualified for the programs, services, and activities offered by certain defendants-including vote by mail and in-person voting on Election Day and during early voting-because they are registered to vote in Texas, are otherwise eligible, and intend to vote in the next election and future elections, and accordingly are qualified individuals with disabilities entitled to the protections of the ADA and Section 504.
+Each of the Plaintiffs named below has members who are entitled to assistance in voting under Section 208 of the Voting Rights Act either because they have a disability or because they have limited English proficiency. - 12.
+Each of the Plaintiffs named below has members who are qualified for the programs, services, and activities offered by Defendants-including vote by mail and in-person voting on Election Day and during early voting-because they are registered to vote in Texas, are otherwise eligible, and intend to vote in the next election, and accordingly are qualified individuals with disabilities entitled to the protections of the ADA and Section 504.
 42 U.S.C. § 12131(2); 29 U.S.C. § 794(a).

-- 12. Each of the Plaintiffs named below has members who are entitled to assistance in voting under Section 208 of the Voting Rights Act either because they have a disability or because they have limited English proficiency. - 13.
-Each of the Plaintiffs named below engages in "the type of interactive communication concerning political change that is appropriately described as 'core political speech."
+13. Each of the Plaintiffs named below engages in "the type of interactive communication concerning political change that is appropriately described as 'core political speech."
 Meyer v.
 Grant, 486 U.S. 414, 422-23 (1988).
 Plaintiffs' expressive activities go to the heart of the First Amendment, which "protects [their] right not only to advocate their cause but also to select what they believe to be the most effective means for doing so."
 Id.